OmarCastro/its-i18n/CONTRIBUTING.md

 ## Contribution Prerequisites

-- You have Node installed at latest stable.
+- You have NodeJS installed at latest stable.
 - You are familiar with Git.

 ## Development Workflow